 Save A beautifully chewy and airy focaccia, topped with sweet caramelized onions and a touch of sea salt—just like from your favorite bakery.
 This recipe captures the essence of artisanal bread making, combining the tang of sourdough with the deep, savory sweetness of slow-cooked onions.

-Taking the time for an overnight rise allows the sourdough to develop maximum flavor and creates the signature bubbles that make focaccia so irresistible.
+Save Taking the time for an overnight rise allows the sourdough to develop maximum flavor and creates the signature bubbles that make focaccia so irresistible.
 This bread is a testament to the beauty of slow baking.

 Ingredients